OGR-67/CheatSheet/README.md

 db.movies.find() // all
 db.accounts.findOne( { account_id: 893421 } ) // One
 ```
-- To select documents which match an equality condition, specify the condition as a <field>:<value> pair in the query filter document.
+- To select documents which match an equality condition, specify the condition as a "field: value" pair in the query filter document.
 ```javascript
 db.movies.find({
   "title": "Titanic"
   })
 ```
 - Use [query operators](#https://docs.mongodb.com/manual/reference/operator/query/#query-selectors) in a query filter document to perform more complex comparisons and evaluations.
-Query operators in a query filter document have the following form: { <field1>: { <operator1>: <value1> }, ... }
+Query operators in a query filter document have the following form: { field1: { operator1: value1 }, ... }
 ```javascript
 db.movies.find({
   rated: {